Israel's first open attack on Iran targets missile sites and apparently spares oil and nuclear ones

 TEL AVIV, Israel — (AP) — Israel attacked military targets in Iran with pre-dawn airstrikes Saturday in retaliation for the barrage of ballistic missiles the Islamic Republic fired on Israel earlier this month.
-The strikes marked the first time Israel's military has openly attacked Iran.
+It was the first time Israel's military has openly attacked Iran.

+The Israeli military said its aircraft targeted facilities that Iran used to make the missiles fired at Israel as well as surface-to-air missile sites.

+Crucially, there was no indication that Iran’s oil or nuclear sites were struck.
+Iran insisted the strikes caused only “limited damage,” and Iranian state-run media downplayed them.
+Taken together, the moves suggested at least for now that both countries are trying to avoid a more serious escalation.

+Still, the strikes risk pushing the archenemies closer to all-out war at a time of spiraling violence across the Middle East, where militant groups backed by Iran — including Hamas in Gaza and Hezbollah in Lebanon — are already at war with Israel.

-Following the airstrikes, Iran’s Foreign Ministry said it had a right to self-defense, and “considers itself entitled and obligated to defend against foreign acts of aggression.”
+Following the airstrikes, Iran’s Foreign Ministry issued a statement saying it “considers itself entitled and obligated to defend against foreign acts of aggression."
 Foreign Minister Abbas Araghchi said Iran has “no limits” in defending its interests.

-But late Saturday, Iran's military issued a carefully worded statement suggesting any cease-fire in Israel's ground offensives in the Gaza Strip and Lebanon would trump any possible retaliatory strike.
+But late Saturday, Iran's military issued a carefully worded statement suggesting any cease-fire in Israel's ground offensives in Gaza and Lebanon would trump any possible retaliatory strike.

-Israel's military said it targeted facilities that Iran used to make the missiles fired at Israel as well as surface-to-air missile sites.
-There was no immediate indication that oil or nuclear sites were hit, which would have marked a much more serious escalation.

-Iran's state-run IRNA news agency said four people were killed, all with the country’s military air defense.
-It did not say where they were stationed.
-Iran’s military said the strikes targeted military bases in Ilam, Khuzestan and Tehran provinces, without elaborating.
-The Islamic Republic said the attacks caused “limited damage."
+Iran's state-run IRNA news agency said four people were killed, all with the military air defense.
+Iran’s military said the strikes targeted military bases in Ilam, Khuzestan and Tehran provinces.
+But the powerful paramilitary Revolutionary Guard, which oversees Iran’s vast ballistic missile arsenal, was silent, raising questions about whether anything had been hit at its bases.

-The strikes risk pushing the archenemies closer to all-out war at a time of spiraling violence across the Middle East, where militant groups backed by Iran — including Hamas in Gaza and Hezbollah in Lebanon — are already at war with Israel.

-U.S. President Joe Biden told reporters Israel gave him a heads-up before the strikes and said it looked like “they didn’t hit anything but military targets.”
-He said he had just finished a call with intelligence officials.
+U.S. President Joe Biden told reporters Israel gave him a heads-up before the strikes and said it looked like "they didn't hit anything but military targets."
+His administration won assurances from Israel in mid-October that it would not hit nuclear facilities and oil installations.
+The head of the International Atomic Energy Agency said Iran's nuclear facilities were not impacted.

 Iran hadn’t faced a sustained barrage of fire from a foreign enemy since its 1980s war with Iraq.
 Explosions could be heard in Tehran until sunrise.